-The new lanterns are much better for the environment as they
+The new lanterns are better for the environment as they

-- use 60% less energy and reduce the Council's carbon footprint
+- typically use 60% less energy therefore they reduce our carbon footprint

 - light up immediately

-- reduce light pollution as there is less light spillage, providing a better environment for birds and wildlife
+- create less light spillage and it's better directed onto roads and pavements, creating a better environment for birds and wildlife

 - don't use ultraviolet light reducing the attraction of night time insects

 - are nearly 100% recyclable